bryanmtl/spree_clear2pay_gateway/README.markdown

   2. Language (default is EN)
   3. CPID (provided to you by Clear Park)
   4. Currency Code ("EUR" for example)
+	5. Security Token (used for optional verification scripts)
 - For more information or to sign up for an account, visit www.clearpark.net